thenadz/document-gallery/README.txt

   firewall or on a local network where Google Drive Viewer will not be able to function.
 * **Enhancement:** Handling of custom CSS was improved.
 Page load speed should be improved in some cases.
+* **Bug Fix:** When Ghostscript chokes on a PDF, it will no longer print the error message in the Document Gallery output (instead it will end up in Document Gallery Logging).

 = 2.2.7 =
 * **Bug Fix:** There was an issue with a few phrases not being translated in the